ghartsel/GX-Kernel/content/introduction.md

 The kernel supports nested interrupts.
 That is, an interrupt may occur, and call ENTER\_SSTATE, while another interrupt service routine is in progress.
-Control does not return to the task until EXIT\_SSTATE is called by the last interrupt service routine.
+Control doesn't return to the task until EXIT\_SSTATE is called by the last interrupt service routine.

 Tasks may become READY to run as a result of a primitive called by the